Run graph algorithms

 Export subgraph to NetworkX

-NetworkX graph G
+and convert it to a NetworkX graph G

-# pip install networkxres = conn.execute('MATCH (u:User)-[r:Rating]->(m:Movie) RETURN u, r, m')G = res.get_as_networkx(directed=False)
+# pip install networkxres = conn.execute('MATCH (u:User)-[r:Rating]->(m:Movie) RETURN u, r, m;')G = res.get_as_networkx(directed=False)

 Compute PageRank

-We can compute the PageRank of the subgraph G
+Compute the PageRank of the subgraph G

 using NetworkX’s pagerank